valgaze/dashboard/README.md

 We'll be continuing to build out this documentation to aid developers interested in integrating Density into their product.

-If there are any questions about implementation or design pattern, don't hesitate to reach out with an issue!
+If there are any questions about implementation, design patterns, or clarification is desired on any part of the dashboard codebase, don't hesitate to reach out by [creating an issue](https://github.com/DensityCo/dashboard/issues/new) or [sending an email to our developers].